-6.05: Use of Deadly Force
+Xx Use of Deadly Force

-(1) A law enforcement officer shall not use deadly force upon a person, unless de-escalation tactics have been attempted and failed or are not feasible based on the totality of the circumstances and such force is necessary to prevent imminent harm to a person and the amount of force used is proportionate to the threat of imminent harm, and;
+A law enforcement officer shall not use deadly force upon a person unless de-escalation tactics have been attempted and failed or are not feasible based on the totality of the circumstances and such force is necessary to prevent imminent harm to a person and the amount of force used is proportionate to the threat of imminent harm, provided:

-(a) The imminent harm poses an imminent danger of death or serious bodily injury to the officer or another person;

-(b) The officer attempts as many de-escalation tactics that are feasible under the circumstances, including utilizing barriers where feasible; and
+- (1) The officer uses only the amount of force that is objectively reasonable to effectively bring an incident under control, while protecting the safety of the officer and others: - (2) The imminent harm poses an imminent danger of death or serious bodily injury to the officer or another person; - (3) The officer attempts as many de-escalation tactics that are feasible under the circumstances, including utilizing barriers where feasible.

-(c) The officer uses only the amount of force that is objectively reasonable.

-(2) A law enforcement officer shall not use a chokehold or other tactics that restrict or obstruct an individual's breathing or oxygen or blood flow to an individual's head or neck.
+A law enforcement officer shall not obstruct use a chokehold or other tactics that restrict or obstruct an individual's breathing, or oxygen or blood flow to an individual's head or neck with the exception where lethal force is needed to prevent a person from causing serious bodily injury or death to the officer and or others.
 A law enforcement officer shall not be trained to use a lateral vascular neck restraint, carotid restraint or other action that involves the placement of any part of law enforcement officer's body on or around a person's neck in a manner that limits the person's breathing or blood flow.

-(3)An officer may not use deadly force against a person who poses only a danger to themselves.
+An officer may not use deadly force against a person who poses only a danger to themselves.

-(4) A law enforcement officer shall not discharge any firearm into or at a moving motor vehicle unless, based on the totality of the circumstances, including the risk of safety to other persons in the area, such discharge is objectively reasonable, necessary to prevent imminent harm to a person and the discharge is proportionate to the threat of imminent harm; and only if the following conditions exist:
+A law enforcement officer shall not discharge any firearm into or at a moving motor vehicle unless, based on the totality of the circumstances, including the risk of safety to other persons in the area, such discharge is objectively reasonable, necessary to prevent imminent harm to a person and the discharge is proportionate to the threat of imminent harm; provided, the following conditions exist: